 Making your own lacto-fermented hot sauce is a wonderful way to naturally preserve your hot pepper garden harvest!
-Once fermented, the hot sauce should last for 9 to 12 months in your refrigerator.
+Once fermented, the hot sauce should last for about 9 to 12 months in your refrigerator.
 Use this tangy and spicy hot sauce to top scrambled eggs, stir-fries, soups, and all types of Thai food!
-Each time you use it you are consuming a wide variety of beneficial bacteria that help to promote gut health.
+Each time you use it, you are consuming a wide variety of beneficial bacteria that help to promote gut health.

 Lacto-fermentation is a process involving lactobacilli—beneficial organisms that are naturally present on vegetable skins.
 During this process, these lactobacilli consume sugars in the vegetables in an anaerobic environment.
 Salt is used to deter the growth of other, non-beneficial organisms and allow the lactobacilli to flourish in order to produce acids that will preserve the vegetables.

 I make a few gallons each year after I harvest all of the peppers growing in my garden.
 The sweet red bell peppers balance out the spiciness in the hot peppers to make the sauce tolerable and enjoyable—not just all spice!
 Each batch I make is a little bit different, depending on how many bell peppers I include and which variety of hot chili pepper I use most.